 You'll need the Qualifications: Administer All Students permission to set up your centre and exams.
 If you don't have permissions, ask your administration team to give you permission using these instructions.

-To set up your Exams, go to Students > Examinations > Setup > Centre Setup.
+To set up your Exams, go to Students > Examinations > Administration > Centre Setup.
 Click anywhere you see an arrow icon to add information.
 Ensure you have:

 - The school’s Centre Number - The Centre number is a five-digit number that all schools (centres) entering candidates into exams need to have.
 It forms part of each candidate’s UCI number, a unique number allocated to all candidates that are entered for exams.
 Arbor only supports one Centre Number per site.